IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

     When specifying an additional workload cluster, new specifications for the cluster can be selected including specifying a different geography than the consolidated cluster.

     - Cluster name
-    - Cluster location (geography, datacenter, and pod)
+    - Cluster location (geography, data center, and pod)
     - CPU model
     - RAM
     - Number of servers